dileepmaurya/git-trainig/README.md

-Hello wellcome to git traing
+Hello wellcome to GIT training.